guildai/guild.ai/pages/index.md

   <div class="col-md-4 col-sm-12 promo center feature-promo">
     <h3>Analyze, Compare, Optimize</h3>
     <p>

-      Learn from each experiment to optimize your model in less time &mdash; apply your own insights or use Auto ML.
+      Learn from each experiment to optimize your model in less time &mdash; apply your own insights or use AutoML.

     </p>
     <img title="Hyperparameter optimization"
          class="feature-grid-img"